Kitchen Fire Systems

 We are able to perform regular maintenance on any brand of UL300 system.

 The inspection will be scheduled for a time when your kitchen is not being used to cook.
 Our technicians must work in the hood above the appliances, and it is not safe to do so while the appliances are hot.
 For most restaurants this means booking before the kitchen is fired up in the morning, however some places that do not operate after the lunch hour can be booked in the afternoon.
 Service time is normally about 1 hour, however on our first time inspecting a given system we usually book 90 minutes to allow for documenting everything as we go.
-If your system is tied into a fire alarm system, we must test-activate that connection and the client must make proper arrangements with their alarm monitoring provider to prevent a fire department response.
+If your system is tied into a fire alarm system, the client must make proper arrangements with their alarm monitoring provider to prevent a fire department response in the event that performing maintenance activates the alarm.

 - Kitchen must be cold on arrival.
 Make arrangements with staff that will be opening not to turn on appliances until after service is complete.